BarrensZeppelin/pmmap/README.md

 The project includes some performance benchmarks that compare the speed of insert and lookup operations to that of Go's builtin `map` implementation.
 Inserts are roughly 8-10 times slower than the builtin map and lookups are roughly 6 times slower.
 This map implementation is not a good general-purpose replacement for hash maps.
-It is most useful when the merge operation is used to speed up merges of large maps.
+It is most useful when the merge operation is used to speed up merges of large maps and when large maps must be copied (which is essentially free due to immutability).